 - Light: Shade (< 2 hrs. direct sun), Part Shade (2-5 hrs. direct sun)

 - Fruit: Tiny nutlets resembling sunflower seeds crowded in the center of the spent flower.

 - Natural Habitat: Upland Deciduous Forest, Woodland Edge

-Also known as Jone’s Aster, this low-growing plant consists of a basal rosette of large blue-green slightly hairy leaves, and a short flower stalk topped with multiple blooms.
+Eurybia jonesiae, also known as Jone’s Aster, is a low-growing plant that consists of a basal rosette of large blue-green slightly hairy leaves, and a short flower stalk topped with multiple blooms.
 The leaves often have a purplish tint on the underside.
 Flowers are about 1-2″ across with whitish to purple petals and yellow centers.
 Thrives in rich, moist soils in the oak-hickory-pine forest ecosystem.